ethereum/solidity-blog/_posts/2019-08-20-Translating-Ethereum-for-our-Global-Community.md

 Ethereum is a global project, and it is critical that Ethereum.org reflect our worldwide community.
 Since the website’s relaunch, our team has prioritized organizing a translation program that can ensure resources about Ethereum are accessible to everyone, regardless of their nationality or language.

-**Today, we are thrilled to launch our first full translation: a Korean version of the website, available now at** [**ethereum.org/ko**](http://ethereum.org/ko)**.** In the coming weeks, our program will expand with an initial focus on completing translations in Chinese, Japanese, Russian, German, and Italian.
+**Today, we are thrilled to launch our first full translation: a Korean version of the website, available now at** [**ethereum.org/ko**](http://ethereum.org/ko)**.** In the coming weeks, our program will expand with an initial focus on completing translations in Simplified Chinese, Japanese, Russian, German, and Italian.
 This initial set of languages was chosen based on search volume for Ethereum and related terms, as well as traffic to websites related to Ethereum.

 While this effort is initially focused on translating Ethereum.org, over time it will expand to include translations of important community resources like documentation, guides, blog posts, and more.